-For graduate school, she was accepted into the PhD Program in Sociology at the University of Hawai'i Manoa, the PhD Program in Criminology and Criminal Justice at the University of South Carolina, the Master's Program in Criminology, Law and Justice at the University of Illinois at Chicago, the PhD Program in Sociology at the University of Wisconsin, Milwaukee, and the PhD Program in Sociology at Bowling Greene State University, where she plans to attend in Fall 2021.
+For graduate school, she was accepted into the PhD Program in Sociology at the University of Hawai'i Manoa, the PhD Program in Criminology and Criminal Justice at the University of South Carolina, the Master's Program in Criminology, Law and Justice at the University of Illinois at Chicago, the PhD Program in Sociology at the University of Wisconsin, Milwaukee, and the PhD Program in Sociology at Bowling Greene State University, with full funding, where she plans to attend in Fall 2021.

 2019-2020 McNair Faculty Research Mentor: Dr. Lindsey Upton